wallit/wallit-php-sdk/README.md

  - PHP 5.4+
  - Curl
- - iMoneza publisher account
+ - Wallit publisher account

 ### Bugs, Feature Requests and Testing

-The features of this project are handled internally by iMoneza.
-However, we do encourage you to visit [the issues section](https://github.com/iMoneza/imoneza-nodejs-api/issues) here on GitHub if you have any suggestions, requests, or find a bug.
+The features of this project are handled internally by Wallit.
+However, we do encourage you to visit [the issues section](https://github.com/wallit/wallit-php-sdk/issues) here on GitHub if you have any suggestions, requests, or find a bug.

 Testing is managed by [Travis CI](http://travis-ci.org) and coverage provided by Coveralls.